rudnitski/streaming-grocery-cursor/README.md

 ### Common Issues

 1. **"Model not found" error**:
-   - Verify your OpenAI API key has access to GPT-4o realtime model
+   - Verify your OpenAI API key has access to the Realtime API
-   - Check that you're using the correct model name: `gpt-4o-realtime-preview-2024-12-17`
+   - Check that you're using the intended model name (default `gpt-realtime`) or set `OPENAI_REALTIME_MODEL` accordingly

 2. **Microphone not working**:
    - Ensure browser has microphone permissions